22 Most Beautiful Lakes in Quebec

 Tourists sometimes find themselves overwhelmed by everything they must experience in Quebec.
 There is so much to see!
 This blog is here to help.
 One unmissable experience in Quebec is spending a few hours by the lake.

 Quebec is home to an estimated 500,000 lakes.
-While many are tucked in remote areas, some and very accessible and attract visitors from all over the world.
+While many are tucked in remote areas, some are very accessible and attract visitors from all over the world.
 Every season at a lake has its charm.
 The summers are warm, with the sun shining on the calm waters.
-Lakeside picnics are just serene.
+Lakeside picnics are serene.
 In the winter, people enjoy hiking high up in the surrounding mountains and skiing their way down.
 Witnessing the snow-covered landscapes, while sipping on a hot beverage, is a real Canadian treat.
-And of course, the colours of the autumn are breathtaking.
+And of course, the colours in autumn are breathtaking.

 The travel experts at Canadian Train Vacations help visitors plan their trips to Canada.
 This guide lists some of the best lakes in Quebec, Canada.